 The Group continues to apply appropriate and responsible lending criteria and to manage credit risk by maintaining a culture of responsible lending and a robust risk policy and control framework, in line with anticipated economic conditions and forward-looking risk appetite.
-Despite this, if macroeconomic conditions in South Africa continue to remain uncertain and demand for credit remains lacklustre, the level of the Issuer's non-performing loans and credit impairments may increase.
+Despite this, if macroeconomic conditions (including inflationary pressures driven by higher commodity, fuel and other input prices as a result of the current Russia-Ukraine Conflict, for more information, see "The investments, business, profitability and results of operations of the Group may be adversely affected by difficult conditions in the global, South African and, with respect to SBG, sub-Saharan financial markets" above) in South Africa and globally remain uncertain, this could lead to variable demand for credit and may result in an increase in the level of the Issuer's non-performing loans and credit impairments.
 This, in turn, could have an adverse effect on the Issuer's financial condition or results of operations.